TI7112/date-time-handler/README.md

+import { DateHandler } from "@ti7112/date-time-handler";

 Date Utilities Module

 This is a simple JavaScript module that provides utility functions for working with dates.
 It offers two primary functions:
-1. now() - Returns the current date and time.
+1. DateHandler.now() - Returns the current date and time.
-2. detail(bufferDate) - Accepts a specific date as input (in Date format) and returns detailed information about the date, such as the day of the week, the name of the month, the number of days in the month, and the year.
+2. DateHandler.detail(bufferDate) - Accepts a specific date as input (in Date format) and returns detailed information about the date, such as the day of the week, the name of the month, the number of days in the month, and the year.
 Table of Contents
 * Installation
 * Usage